biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-DAC-support

 ## Disclaimer
-This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by mysql**.
+This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by me**.
 So there might be features, that are supported by my fork whereas others are missing or implemented differently.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).

 ## What's different (basically)?